- 43.6 percent reduction in electricity intensity against the baseline set in fiscal year 2008

-Download Infosys Sustainability Report 2012-13
+Download the Infosys Sustainability Report 2013-14

 Greenhouse gas emissions

-Infosys provides products, consultancy and services in the information technology domain.
-Hence, our operations do not result in spillage of any kind.
+Our operations do not result in spillage of any kind.
 We also do not necessitate the use of any natural or recycled raw materials for packaging.
 Our suppliers are also encouraged to reuse packaging material used for the goods supplied to us.

 The color-coding for waste segregation at our campuses is as follows:

 Employee engagement and awareness programs are conducted across all campuses through eco clubs, to sensitize employees on waste management issues and achieve segregation at source.
 All common areas and pantries in the campuses have color-coded and labeled bins to ensure segregation of waste.

 Considering the growing importance of biodiversity conservation, we formulated a biodiversity policy.
 We are committed to conserving and promoting biodiversity at all of our owned facilities, and we constantly encourage our employees and our stakeholders to do the same.
 Many of our campuses support a rich diversity of flora and fauna.
 All of our existing campuses are situated on government-approved land (industrial zones).
 None of our campuses fall within or are adjacent to protected areas or high-biodiversity areas, as notified in the siting guidelines issued by the Ministry of Environment and Forests, Government of India.

 For more information on how we manage our environmental parameters, please refer to our Sustainability Report 2013-14

 We are working closely with the following organizations to further research in building energy efficiency:

 Indo-U.S. Joint Center for Building Energy Research and Development